mosip/inji-verify/docs/OpenID4VPSameDeviceFlow.md

       Or
      * **error** - String to allow the wallet to report errors.
-     * **errorDescription** - String which contain human readable description about the error reported by wallet.
+     * **errorDescription** - String which contains human readable description about the error reported by wallet.

       And
      * **other parameters include** - state(**request-id**), code, id_token